galgosruche/OPEN-Ruche/README.md

 ![image](https://github.com/galgosruche/OPEN-Ruche/assets/168517667/e770e0e9-acd5-42f3-a5d2-8f7805084d4b)

+The image above displays the actual PCB schematic, providing a visual representation of the board's layout, connectors, and sensor interfaces.

 ## Hardware Setup

 In order to be able to assure the connection and the transmission of the data, we have to connect the components in an efficient and smart way.